mh-skjelvareid/massipipe/docs/orthorectification.md

 $$\phi = - \phi_\text{\ right wing up} $$

 ## Camera orientation
-The orethorectification assumes a push-broom camera with axes defined as shown in the image below.
-The $z$ axis points towards the middle of the camera line of sight, and the line of sight is parallell with the $y$ axis.
+The orthorectification assumes a push-broom camera with axes defined as shown in the image below.
+The $z$ axis points towards the middle of the camera line of sight, and the line of sight is parallel with the $y$ axis.
 The camera is mounted on a platform with the $x$ axis pointing along-track (forward) and the y axis pointing to the right, across-track.

 ![](figures/orthorect_3d_swath.jpg)